UtkarshMishra04/ReorientDiff/README.md

 # ReorientDiff: Diffusion Model based Reorientation for Object Manipulation

-Utkarsh A. Mishra, Yongxin Chen
+Utkarsh A. Mishra and Yongxin Chen

 ## Abstract